BACK YARD

 Saint Olga of Kyiv

 I am particularly encouraged by Saint Olga because she did some horrible things, repented, and became such a saint that she bears the moniker of "Equal to the Apostles."
 I could come nowhere near the level of brutality and hurtful sins over a wide swathe of territory that Saint Olga committed before becoming saintly.
 If Olga could become a saint, there is hope for all of us.
-Being the patron saint of converts gives me further courage, as I spent my whole life going from one religion to another, until I found Catholicism 30 years ago and converted from Hinduism....the latest of my religious adventures, in which I had become a Vedanta nun!
+Being the patron saint of converts gives me further courage, as I spent my whole life going from one religion to another, until I found Catholicism 30 years ago and converted from Hinduism....the latest of my religious adventures, in which I had become a Hindu nun .

 In addition, Saint Olga lived during the time period PRIOR to the great schism in which right and left "lungs" of The Church breathed their last together, so my dedication of my prayers toward the reunification of the Catholic Church with the Orthodox is well-founded.
-What is very odd (and gives me chills) is that I decided on that dedication BEFORE I ever knew that Saint Olga was my ancestor.

 The Lord arranges these things nicely, it seems to me.
 He had something in mind for me for a very long time, just as He does for everyone, I imagine.